k-t-m-k/DIY-Kompostklo/README.md

 ## Content

 Collaborative handbook to build and run DIY composting toilets.
 Read and edit at [gitbook](https://gitbook.com/book/k-t-m-k/diy-kompostklo) or [github](https://github.com/k-t-m-k/DIY-Kompostklo).
-The document is only available in german language.
+This document is only available in german language.

 ## License